 So, if you’re not sure where to source Japandi items, NiMi Projects may be a good place to start.
 In fact it was established in 2018 by Japan fashion expert Nicole Bargwanna and Tokyo-based lifestyle and design editor Mio Yamada.
 In fact, its goal is to introduce and promote a wider appreciation of Japan’s exceptional contemporary design and artisanship in a fun and accessible way.
 Therefore, it showcases the work of a variety of Japanese designers and artisans.
 All pieces are selected for their striking aesthetics, functional innovations, and meticulous attention to detail.

 If you need assistance to create your own Japandi interior, we are brimming with ideas.
-Please contact us to find out more about the design services we offer, or to book a free consultation.
+Please contact us to find out more about the design services we offer.